alefiury/SE-R_2022_Challenge_Wav2vec2/README.md

 # Introduction

-Implementation of the code used for the submition on the SE&R 2022 Challenge.
+Implementation of the code used for the submition on the SE&R 2022 Challenge. (**GPED-CEIA-UFG** Team)

 # TODO